obsidianmd/obsidian-help/en/How to/Working with tags.md

 1. `_` (underscore) and `-` (dash) to separate words;
 2. `/` (forward slash) for [[Tags#Nested tags|nested tags]].

-Numbers are allowed in the tag, ==as long as the tag is not purely numeric==.
+Numbers are allowed in the tag, ==as long as the tag isn't purely numeric==.
 For example, #1984 isn't a valid tag, but #y1984 is a valid one.